Hormone Replacement Therapy (HRT) and Its Impact on Depression and Anxiety

 There are also situations where HRT might not be the solution.
 You won’t necessarily get access to hormone therapy for depression when you don’t have any other problems related to low levels of estrogen or other hormones.

-Some people also find that a combination of the two helps to address their depression and anxiety symptoms.
+Some people also find that a combination of the two helps to address their depression and anxiety symptoms effectively.

 How Androgenix Can Help